A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Key challenges in Federated Analytics

 \subsection{Diversity of analytics task}

 A significant challenge unique to FA lies in the diversity of analytics tasks, which necessitates handling a wide array of data structures, insight extraction methods, and result formats—elements not typically encountered in FL.
 In FA, tasks vary not only in their objectives but also in the types of input data they handle.
-Also, this variability requires that FA systems to be highly versatile in processing and integrating such diverse data forms to maintain accuracy and consistency in insight extraction.
+Also, this variability requires that FA systems be highly versatile in processing and integrating such diverse data forms to maintain accuracy and consistency in insight extraction.
 Besides, each analytics task requires specialized aggregation methods designed for the specific type of insights.
 Furthermore, the output from these tasks also presents varied data structures, from simple numeric aggregates to intricate data visualizations.
-These aspects significantly complicate the development of universal FA solutions, necessitating tailored approaches that can adapt to the specific requirements of each analytics task while upholding stringent standards of data privacy and system efficiency.
+These aspects significantly complicate the development of universal FA solutions, necessitating tailored approaches that can adapt to the specific requirements of each analytics task while upholding stringent standards of data privacy and system efficiency. \blue{Since FA schemes tackling different data analytics tasks behave quite differently regarding key characteristics.
+The host data analytics task becomes a good indicator in the taxonomy of FA, as we state in Section \ref{subsec_taxonomy}.}